albnavarro/mob-project/README.md

 Copy file config.json.dist in config.json

 PROXY WITH HOST:
-Open files and enter your serverName ( from your virtualhost ) in host propierties. the serverName is necessary for the tasks watch_files and criticalCss. set useHost to true
+Open the new file config.json and enter your serverName ( from your virtualhost ) in host propierties. the serverName is necessary for the tasks watch_files and criticalCss. set useHost to true

 PROXY WITHOUT HOST:
-set useHost to false
+set useHost to false in config.json

 NOTE:
 The project use XMLHttpRequest fot load font, svg and so on.
-So use a localhost or browserSync.
+So use a localhost or browserSync to open project.

 ### Type this command in terminal the first time: